accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * [Tectonic](https://www.usenix.org/conference/fast21/presentation/pan) is similar with Azure Storage.
 It hash partitions metadata to scaleout.
 It employs [Copyset Placement](http://www.stanford.edu/~skatti/pubs/usenix13-copysets.pdf).
 It consolidates Facebook Haystack/F4 (Object storage) and Data Warehouse, and introduced much multitenancy and resource throttling.
 Another feature of Tectonic is to decouple common background jobs, e.g. data repair, migration, GC, node health, from metadata store, into background services.
 [TiDB](https://docs.pingcap.com/tidb/dev/tidb-architecture) shares similar thought if would have moved Placement Driver out of metadata server.

-  * [XtremIO](https://www.youtube.com/watch?v=lIIwbd5J7bE) to build full-flash block storage array with an innovative content-based hashing.
+  * [XtremIO](https://www.youtube.com/watch?v=lIIwbd5J7bE) to build full-flash block storage array with an innovative content-based addressing.
 The data placement is decided by content hash, thus deduplication is naturally supported.
 Though accesses are randomized, they run on flash.
 Write is acked after two copies in memory.
 Other contemporaries include [SolidFire](https://www.youtube.com/watch?v=AeaGCeJfNBg), which is also scaleout; and [Pure Storage](https://www.purestorage.com/products.html), which is scale-up and uses a dual-controller sharing disks.

 __Data deduplication__